FEATURED CREDIT CARDS

 • Credit Bureau Reporting: All four products report positive payment activity to all three major credit bureaus (Experian, TransUnion, and Equifax), which is essential for building a comprehensive credit history.

-• Debt Prevention (Mostly): Three of the four (Atlas, Firstcard, Perpay) use structures (charge card models or mandatory auto-pay via payroll) that make it extremely difficult to accumulate high-interest debt, promoting financial discipline.
+• Debt Prevention (Mostly): Three of the four (Arro, Firstcard, Perpay) use structures (charge-style repayment systems or automatic repayment mechanisms) that make it difficult to accumulate revolving high-interest debt, promoting financial discipline.

 Key Differences (How They Vary)

-The variations in these cards relate to how they structure their product (secured vs. unsecured), their underwriting methods, and how they handle the complex issue of credit utilization ratios.
+The variations in these cards relate to how they structure their product (secured vs. cash-flow based vs. BNPL-linked credit), their underwriting methods, and how they handle the complex issue of credit utilization ratios.

 Product Structure and Funding Model: